North east editor

 Since then he has been deeply involved in all aspects of theatre.
-He directed his first production (a Chekhov one-acter, The Anniversary) while at university and, as a playwright, his first play to be performed professionally (The Passion, a version of the medieval Mystery Plays) was produced in 1973.
+He directed his first production (a Chekhov one-acter, The Anniversary) while at university in 1966 and, as a playwright, his first play to be performed professionally (The Passion, a version of the medieval Mystery Plays) was produced in 1975.

 He has directed more than 70 productions with school and youth groups and professional companies.
-For the last ten years most of his work has been with KG Productions, a company he founded in 1999.
+Since the turn of the century most of his directing work has been with KG Productions, a company he founded in 1999.
 Work with KG has included Theatre in Education, corporate productions, new writing (the company commissioned, produced and toured novelist Chaz Brenchley's first play A Cold Coming) and touring pantos.
 In 2009 he was invited by the Customs House, South Shields, to direct an open-air, site-specific version of The Tempest, the first in an annual summer Shakespeare in the Park event using an ensemble of some of the region's leading professional actors and in 2010 he directed Romeo and Juliet.

-Most recently he has written and directed the annual Customs House community play which features a large amateur cast and a professional creative/production team.
+Most recently he has written and directed threel Customs House community plays which featured a large amateur cast and musicians and a professional creative/production team.
 He also devises and directs small-scale touring productions of themed Shakespeare compilations.

-He has written 28 plays, including a full-length musical, a number of pantos, touring TIE shows and corporate work for a wide variety of clients.
+He has more written than 30 plays, including a full-length musical, a number of pantos, touring TIE shows and corporate work for a wide variety of clients.
 He was commissioned to write and direct The South Tyneside Story for the Millennium Dome.
 His plays have been produced throughout the UK, and in the US, Germany and India.